Ed Templeton: Contemporary artist

 In early 2011, Templeton released a book featuring a collection of photographs, entitled Teenage Kissers.
 In October 2011, Templeton explained the origin of the project:

 Unlike many photo projects, the concept was an afterthought.
 It’s typical for a photographer to come up with an idea or concept and then go out and shoot it.
 But in this case I have always shot people kissing whenever I had the chance.
 When curator/writer Arty Nelson called me and suggested we do a show of Teenage Kissers at the Half Gallery in NYC, he was thinking of my first book Teenage Smokers (1999).
 I did a quick search of my archive and realized I had more than enough to do a show.
 So Teenage Kissers was conceived as a sister book to Teenage Smokers.
 It’s the exact same size and has a very similar cover.

 The Australian publication, Curvy, which focuses on the work of female artists, identified the collection as a favourite, in specific relation to Templeton's oeuvre, and Curvy contributor, Katie O, described the photographic series in the following manner: "It’s equal parts cute and gross.
 It’s a perfect depiction of teen romance – curiosity, infatuation, desperation to grow up, and getting in over your head.
 The photos are awkward and wonderful and will remind you how tricky being an adolescent was – and how glad you are it’s over."

-On January 12, 2013, Templeton held an opening event for a photographic exhibition, entitled "Memory Foam", at the Roberts & Tilton gallery in Culver City, California, US.
+On January 12, 2013, Templeton held an opening event for a photographic exhibition, entitled "Memory Foam", at the Roberts & Tilton gallery (now Roberts Projects).
 Consisting of sixty-eight photographs, the show features Templeton's impressions of the people of Huntington Beach, California, US and ended on February 16, 2013.
 Actor, Neil Patrick Harris, who is reportedly an admirer of Templeton's photographic work, attended the event and clothing brand, eswic, published a video segment that was filmed at the opening.

 Lucy Moore, former friend of the late London bookstore owner Claire de Rouen, selected Templeton's book Litmus Test (Super Labo) for a tribute to de Rouen that was featured by the Modern Matter magazine in March 2013.
 In regard to Templeton's photographic exploration of Russia, Moore explains: "Like litmus paper turning irreversibly red after it has been soaked in lemon juice, the photographs document the way that first impressions leave indelible marks upon our memory, shaping what follows."
 Moore also writes that Templeton's skateboarding may be responsible for the collection's "feeling of equivalence between photographer and subject."

 Templeton explained in an April 2013 interview that the Leica M6 camera (with 50 mm lens) is the camera that he primarily uses for his photographic work, but that he also likes to use the Fuji GF670.
 Templeton also stated that film is his preferred photographic medium and that he only uses digital photography for Instagram images.
 The same interview also revealed that Templeton looks for "anything that illustrates the human existence" when shooting photographs.